 Instructions

-- From the long side, fold in each end toward the center about 2-3/8 inches.
-You can make the pockets shorter, or fold all of the way to the center.
-I prefer a small gap making it easy to get to the cards but keeping them secure.
+From the long side, fold in each end toward the center about 2-3/8 inches.
+You can make the pockets shorter or fold them all the way to the center.
+I prefer a small gap, making it easy to get to the cards but keeping them secure.
 Clip your folds with quilter's clips, like Wonder Clips.
 I find them easier than trying to pin through all of the layers and keeping everything aligned.

 Recommended Products